srilakshmikanthanp/clipbirdesk/README.md

 ### Building Clipbird on a Linux Platform

-Currently clipbird supports only X11, it does not work well in Wayland.
-Here are some noticed bugs,
+Limitations on wayland,

-* The position of the window is not set properly.
+* The Clipboard auto sync feature will not work.
-* The Clipboard data is not synced properly.
+* The Position of the window cannot be set.

 #### Prerequisites